Leading Acid Sulfate Soil Solutions Across NSW

 Local councils and infrastructure agencies

-Environmental consultants and town planners
+Environmental consultants and planning professionals

 Why Choose Confluence Environmental?

-NSW-specific expertise in acid sulfate soil regulations
+NSW-specific expertise in ASS regulations and risk assessment

-Accurate, science-led assessment with NATA-accredited testing
+Accurate, science-led investigation with NATA-accredited testing

-Fast, responsive turnaround to meet planning timelines
+Fast turnaround to meet planning and construction timelines

 Trusted by developers, contractors, and councils across NSW